Expungement Lawyer in Fairfax

 Virginia Expungement Law

-Virginia does not allow any records for convictions to be cleared.
-Those who were not convicted for a crime may have the record expunged, but they must file a civil suit in court, get fingerprinted at a law enforcement agency, and convince a judge that the keeping the record open would be an injustice.
-As of March 2021, legislation has passed allowing the sealing of convictions, including low-level felonies.
+As of March 2021, transformative legislation has passed allowing the automatic sealing of charges that were dismissed as well as for nine types of misdemeanor convictions that are at least 7 years old.
+It also allows for petition-based sealing for other types of misdemeanor and felony convictions.
+Prior to this, Virginia did not allow any records for convictions to be cleared.
+Those who were not convicted for a crime could the record expunged, but they were required to file a civil suit in court, get fingerprinted at a law enforcement agency, and then needed convince a judge that the keeping the record open would be an injustice.
+The court still had the ability to deny the request.

 Eligibility & Process of Criminal Expungements in Virginia